Algorithmic solvability of the lifting-extension problem: Computing homotopy classes of maps

 \begin{theorem} \se \end{theorem}

 The proof of the theorem occupies a significant part of the paper.
-First, we construct a ``weak \Hopf space structure'' on $\Pnew$ in Section~\ref{s:weak_H_spaces} and then show how this structure gives rise to addition on the homotopy classes of diagonals in Section~\ref{sec:weak_H_space}.
+First, we construct a ``weak \Hopf space structure'' on $\Pnew$ (or, in fact, a pullback of it) in Section~\ref{s:weak_H_spaces} and then show how this structure gives rise to addition on the homotopy classes of diagonals in Section~\ref{sec:weak_H_space}.

-A special case of a pointed stable Moore--Postnikov stage is $\Ln=B\times K(\pin,\thedim)$ (it is the first non-trivial stage with the corresponding Postnikov invariant $\knp$ zero).
-It is equipped with the zero section $b\to(b,0)$, which we denote by~$0$.
-The weak \Hopf space structure on $\Ln$ is very simple to describe: for two elements $z=(b,z')$ and $w=(b,w')$ of $\Ln$ lying over the same $b\in B$, we define $z+w\defeq(b,z'+w')$.
-This addition makes $\Ln$ even into a fibrewise simplicial abelian group.
-In this case, we get immediately a stronger result.

-\begin{lemma} Let $(X,A)$ be equipped with effective homology.
-Then it is possible to equip $[X,\Ln]^A_B$ with a structure of a fully effective abelian group; the elements are represented by algorithms that compute (equivariant and fibrewise) simplicial maps $X\to\Ln$ that map $A$ to the zero section. \end{lemma}